Alice Trolle-Wachtmeister: Career

 She was trained in air defense and staff welfare services in the Swedish Air Force.
 Trolle-Wachtmeister was vice chief and then chief of the Swedish Women's Voluntary Defence Organization in Kristianstad County from 1962 to 1968 and from 1968 to 1974 respectively.
 She passed a management course at the Swedish National Defence College in 1974 and was chairman of the board of the Swedish Women's Voluntary Defence Organization and its chief from 1974 to 1978.
 Trolle-Wachtmeister was chairman of Sveriges unglottor from 1974 to 1978, when she became a statsfru, a high ranking court official.
 She served as such until 1994, when she was promoted to the office of the Chief Court Mistress, succeeding Astrid Rudebeck.
 As such, she was the highest ranking non-royal woman in Sweden.

 Trolle-Wachtmeister was chairman of the municipal council from 1964 to 1976 and a member of the Temperance Board (Nykterhetsnämnden) and of the county council's Social Welfare Board (Socialnämnd) from 1970.
 She was also chairman of the Church Council, member of the Church Board, the Sophiahemmet Foundation (Sophiahemmets stiftelse), the Foundation of the Queen Silvia Jubilee Fund (Stiftelsen Drottning Silvias jubileumsfond), and chairman of the Foundation of Queen Victoria's Nursing Home (Stiftelsen Drottning Victorias vilohem) from 1984.

 On 23 February 2012, along with Prime Minister Fredrik Reinfeldt, the Speaker of the Parliament Per Westerberg and the Marshal of the Realm Svante Lindqvist, Countess Trolle-Wachtmeister was presented the newborn Princess Estelle, Duchess of Östergötland.
 According to tradition, the Mistress of the Robes and the other officials are required to witness that the second in the line of succession to the throne is indeed the child of the Crown Princess, rather than a changeling.
 She then attended the announcement of the Princess's names on 24 February.

+Personal life

+In 1949, Alice Tornérhielm married Count Hans-Gabriel Trolle-Wachtmeister (9 January 1923 – 9 November 2023), the son of first hovjägmästare, Count Carl-Axel Trolle-Wachtmeister and Hilla-Brita (née Trolle).
+Hans-Gabriel is a member of the Trolle-Wachtmeister family, with whom she lived at Trolle-Ljungby Castle in Scania.